ErrorDAR32/eggcounter/README.md

 # eggcounter
-A custom-built application and server for keeping accountability on my family business
+A simple application and server for keeping accountability on my family business

 this project aims to provide:
 - a client list,